 A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 As the global trend for outsourcing software development is here to stay, there are thousands of IT companies boasting of their "full stack" skill set or highlighting their "unprecedented" pricing options.
 But how can you be ensured that they are the best fit for your future project?
-Here is where vendor evaluation management comes.
+Here is where vendor evaluation management comes in.

 Why Outsourcing Vendor Evaluation Is Important